-The December holidays are the longest of the year, and while this time of year is all about family - it can be tricky to keep the kids busy for 6 whole weeks.
-And that’s why we are here to help.
+The holidays are all about family - it can be tricky to keep the kids busy and that’s why we are here to help.

 City Sightseeing Bus

 Summer in South Africa is the best time to travel around, hang out outdoors, grab some Vitamin D, but not just for the kids.
 Here are some great ideas that the whole family can do together.
 There’s something for mom, dad, the kids, and even those disagreeable teenagers.

 Join in the fun or sit back and relax while the kids play

 If you hop on our Green Route, you will either be heading to or away from stop 1, so when you get here, disembark your Big Red Bus to go and spend some time at The [email protected].
 This compact shopping centre actually holds a number of entertainment options.
 Take the family to watch a movie, get a bite to eat, or even manage to grab some ‘me time’ while the kids explore The Fun Company.
 This all-weather, interactive and all-round family entertainment zone has so many cool things on offer like a bumper car arena, mini-golf course, tenpin bowling alley, arcade and 4D theatre.

 The Fun Company